 - Midgut NETs: In the small intestine, appendix, and ascending colon.
 For example, serotonin secreting tumors tend to be associated with carcinoid syndrome which tends to be associated with midgut NETs and this is normally the case.

 - Hindgut NETs – generally covering the areas of transverse, descending and sigmoid colon, rectum and the organs of the genitourinary tract (ovaries, testes).
 Do not normally convert tryptophan to serotonin and other metabolites and therefore rarely cause carcinoid syndrome even if they metastasise to the liver.
-There are always exceptions though, as many texts will also tell you that a syndrome only occurs at a metastatic stage.
-For example, ovarian NETs can have a form of carcinoid syndrome without liver metastasis.
+There are always exceptions though, for example, many texts will tell you a syndrome only occurs at a metastatic stage but ovarian NETs can have an atypical form of carcinoid syndrome without liver metastasis.

 - Less Common Locations – there are quite a few less common NET locations which may involve less common hormones – some are covered below including the key glands contributing to NETs.